dotnet/docfx/docs/designs/config.md

 ## Microsoft Docs Interoperability

 To build [Microsoft Docs repos](https://github.com/MicrosoftDocs) directly, docfx recognize a special file named `.openpublishing.publish.config.json`.
-When such file is detected at the root of the repository, `docfx` respect certain values in that file, and consult Microsoft Docs build config service for any additonal configs.
+When such file is detected at the root of the repository, `docfx` respect certain values in that file, and consult Microsoft Docs build config service for any additional configs.

 ## Examples